 <!-- additional pages can be nested here -->

 Next you see the definition for the contentFeature, the featureGuid shown is for the Html Content feature.
-You can look up the featureGuid either in the db in the mp_ModuleDefinitions table or in the feature config files located under /Setup/applications/[FeatureName]/FeatureDefinitions folder.
+You can look up the featureGuid either in the database, in the mp_ModuleDefinitions table, or in the feature config files located under /Setup/applications/[FeatureName]/FeatureDefinitions folder.

-Be aware that we include one template fle in mojoPortal by default to populate the home page with some initial content.
-The file /Setup/initialcopntent/pages/00001homepage.config is used to define this content.
-However if you create your own content templates and would like it to ignore that file you can add this to your user.config:
+Be aware that we include one template file in mojoPortal by default to populate the home page with some initial content.
+The file, /Setup/initialcopntent/pages/00001homepage.config, is used to define this content.
+If you create your own content templates and would like it to ignore that file you can add this to your user.config:

 <add key="ContentPagesToSkip" value="00001homepage.config" />

 You can download InitialSiteContentExampleSetup.zip for a more detailed example.
-It is the actual files I use to populate the demo site but with some things commented out such as the paid product features.
-It does provide a good example for you to study so you can better understand how to configure your own initial content.
+It is the actual files we use to populate the demo site but with some things commented out, such as the paid product features.